Antara999333/AIPI_FINAL_PROJECT/README.md

 "How does LIME facilitate the evaluation of a BERT model's transfer learning performance?"

 The goal of this project is to apply LIME to a sentiment analysis task, where a model trained on a movie review dataset is tested on a different domain — COVID-19-related tweets.
 By doing so, it investigates how well transfer learning applies across domains and why the model might succeed or fail.

+# Credits
+I used the help of Gen AI to train the model and also to help with applying LIME